vinsworldcom/crapps/README.txt

       http://myproxy.mycompany.com:8080

-a) If you're using Strawberry, use the 'cpan' client once you can access the Internet.
+a) Use the 'cpan' client once you can access the Internet.
 You can simply install the required modules by:

       cpan <module>

 For CRAPPS, you will (most likely only - in addition to the default Perl install) need:

-      cpan Net-Telnet
       cpan Net-Telnet-Cisco
-      cpan Net-SNMP
       cpan Cisco-SNMP
+      cpan Crypt::Cisco

+Those commands will install those modules as well as their
+dependencies:  Net::Telnet and Net::SNMP respectively.
 For optional features and full functionality, you will also need:

-      cpan Crypt-PasswdMD5
       cpan Net::SSH2::Cisco
       cpan Crypt::PasswdMD5